-Section R302.13 Fire protection of floors.
+R302.13 Fire protection of floors.
 Floor assemblies that are not required elsewhere in this code to be fire-resistance rated shall be provided with a 1/2-inch (12.7 mm) gypsum wallboard membrane, 5/8-inch (16 mm) wood structural panel membrane, or equivalent on the underside of the floor framing member.
 Penetrations or openings for duct, vents, electrical outlets, lighting, devices, luminaires, wires, speakers, drainage, piping and similar openings or penetrations shall be permitted.

-- Floor assemblies located directly over a space protected be an automatic sprinkler system in accordance with Section P2904, NFPA 13D, or other approved equivalent sprinkler system. - 2.
+- 1. Floor assemblies located directly over a space protected be an automatic sprinkler system in accordance with Section P2904, NFPA 13D, or other approved equivalent sprinkler system. - 2.
 Floor assemblies located directly over a crawl space not intended for storage or for the installation of fuel-fired or electric-powered heating appliance. - 3.
 Portions of floor assemblies shall be permitted to be unprotected where complying with the following: - 3.1 The aggregate area of the unprotected portions does not exceed 80 square feet (7.4 m2) per story. - 3.2 Fire blocking is accordance with Section R302.11.1 is installed along the perimeter of the unprotected portion to separate the unprotected portion from the remainder or the floor assembly. - 4.
 Wood floor assemblies using dimension lumber or structural composite lumber equal to or greater than 2-inch by 10-inch (50.8 mm by 254 mm) nominal dimension, or other approved floor assemblies demonstrating equivalent fire performance. - 5.
 Floor assemblies installed over an unfinished basement.

-Note: Exception 5 clarifies that no fire protection of floors is requires in an unfinished basement until that basement is finished.
+Note: Exception 5 clarifies that no fire protection of floors is required in an unfinished basement until that basement is finished.

-Section R310.2.2 Window sill height.
-Where a window is provided as the emergency escape and rescue opening, it shall have a sill height of not more than 44 inches (1118)
+R310.2.3 Maximum height from floor.
+Emergency escape and rescue openings shall have the bottom of the clear opening not greater than 44 inches (1118 mm) 48 inches above the floor.